turbot/guardrails-samples/policy_packs/aws/ec2/enforce_enable_termination_protection_for_instances/README.md

 primary_category: "data protection"
 ---

-# Enforce Enable Termination Protection for AWS EC2 Instances
+# Enforce Termination Protection Is Enabled for AWS EC2 Instances

 Enforcing termination protection for AWS EC2 instances is crucial because it prevents accidental or unauthorized termination of instances, which can lead to data loss, application downtime, and potential security vulnerabilities.
 By enabling this protection, organizations can ensure the continuity and integrity of their critical workloads and services running on AWS.